Strike2Verse/Live_Screen_Translator/README.md

 ## ⭐ Support

-If you like this project, give it a ⭐ on GitHub!
+If you like this project, consider giving it a **⭐ star on GitHub**.

----
+It helps a lot and supports future improvements.